gnolang/gno/docs/concepts/stdlibs/banker.md

 ### Banker Types

 1. `BankerTypeReadonly` - read-only access to coin balances
-2. `BankerTypeOrigSend` - full access to coins sent with the transaction that called the banker
+2. `BankerTypeOriginSend` - full access to coins sent with the transaction that called the banker
 3. `BankerTypeRealmSend` - full access to coins that the realm itself owns, including the ones sent with the transaction
 4. `BankerTypeRealmIssue` - able to issue new coins